What is a property bubble or a house price bubble?

 Unequal growth distribution has been driven by an increase in working from home throughout the pandemic.
 Demand has increased for larger housing stock located further out of town and most major cities have been at a virtual standstill while economies have been put on ice.

-Are we in a property bubble?
-Or is this the start of significant market growth driven by pent up demand and low interest rates?
+Are we in a Housing bubble or property bubble UK?
+Or is this the start of significant market growth driven by pent up demand and low-interest rates?
 The reality is no one knows.

 The only thing you can be sure of is that analysis from major property experts around the world will be wrong.
 Just a reminder, none of our property experts forecast prices would increase during the coronavirus pandemic.
 Their consensus was that prices would remain flat in the best possible scenario or more likely decline.